digitalcytometry/cytotrace2/README.md

 - By default, CytoTRACE 2 expects mouse data.
 To provide human data, users should specify ```species = "human"```
 - To pass a loaded Seurat object or an .rds file path containing a Seurat object as gene expression input to the ```cytotrace2()``` function, users should specify ```is_seurat = TRUE``` and ```slot_type``` as the name of the assay slot containing the gene expression matrix to use for prediction (can be either ```counts``` or ```data```; default is ```counts```).
 This will return a Seurat object with metadata containing all CytoTRACE 2 cell potency predictions, which can be further passed to the ```plotData()``` function for visualization with ```is_seurat = TRUE```, as shown in the [__vignette__](#vignette-2:-human-cord-blood-mononuclear-cells-(seurat-object-input,-~2-minutes)) below.
+- If the passed Seurat object already contains PCA and UMAP embeddings, the ```plotData()``` function will use these embeddings for visualization.
+Otherwise, it will generate new PCA and UMAP embeddings internally.
 - By default, CytoTRACE 2 uses a reduced ensemble of 5 models for prediction.
 To use the full ensemble of 17 models, users should specify ```full_model = TRUE```.
 More information about the reduced and full model ensembles can be found in the [__Extended usage details__](#extended-usage-details) section below.
 - **NOTE**: To reproduce the results in the manuscript, use the following parameters: <br>
       ```full_model = TRUE``` <br>